MT-Chuyen/Joint-Angles-Visuallization-in-Running-Exercise-with-marker-based-system/README.md

 *   The left leg has one similar to that.

+After the code finishes running, it will generate 36 sets of graphs, of 12 angles.
 ## Project Documentation

 This project is accompanied by two documents that provide different levels of detail: